rpoleski/MulensModel/developers_board.md

 * fluxes fixed in chi^2 calculation
 * annual parallax calculation - verify with VBBL
 * when checking units use Unit.physical\_type - search for physical_type in mulensobjects/lens.py as an example
+* when coordinates in event (or associated model or mulensdata) are changed then all associated coords are changed - this seems logical but maybe there should be some warning  that the user changes the previously set coordinates for a dataset
 * better import of the module so that all main classes are accessible (use \_\_all\_\_ = [...] in all files?)
 * Fit() should use marginalized distributions of fluxes (if those are from linear fits)
 * Add \_\_repr\_\_ functions to Lens and Source